Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==

+= 1.3.1 =
+* Improved metadata filtering.
+Developers can use API to setup build-in filters for their custom metadata fields (useful in case of ACF usage) and even create own customized processors and embed them into their plugin or theme.
+* Improved stability (minor possible issues fixed)

+**Upgrade steps**
+Smartling connector improves metadata field processing to extend customization abilities.
+Added filter that allows to handle any type of referenced content (if supported by smartling connector).
+Because of this architecture update a small reconfiguration needed after update.

+0. Go to Smartling Settings page (`/wp-admin/admin.php?page=smartling_configuration_profile_list`) and follow next instructions for each configuration profile:
+1. Go to edit profile screen
+2. Click `Show Expert Settings`
+3. Remove next lines from `Exclude fields by field name` edit box:
+    * `post_parent`
+    * `parent`
+4. Add next line to `Exclude fields by field name` edit box:
+    * `_wp_attachment_metadata.*`
+5. Add next lines to `Copy fields by field name` edit box:
+    * `post_parent`
+    * `parent`
+6. Click `Save Changes`

 = 1.3.0 =
 * Refactored architecture to support custom metadata handlers for properties